Benefits Consultant Jobs in USA with Visa Sponsorship

 Which visa types are most common for Benefits Consultant sponsorship?

-H-1B is the most common path, but Australian citizens often pursue the E-3 visa, which skips the lottery entirely and typically processes faster.
+H-1B visa is the most common path, but Australian citizens often pursue the E-3 visa, which skips the lottery entirely and typically processes faster.
 Canadian and Mexican nationals may qualify under the TN visa if the role fits the applicable USMCA categories.
-L-1 transfers are also possible if you're moving from a foreign office of the same employer.
+L-1 visa transfers are also possible if you're moving from a foreign office of the same employer.

 How can I find Benefits Consultant jobs that offer visa sponsorship?